Sony buys EMI Music Publishing in $1.9-B deal

 “I believe this acquisition will be a particularly significant milestone for our long-term growth,” added Yoshira, who took the Sony helm last month.

-Sony said it had signed a deal with Abu Dhabi-based investment firm Mubadala to buy its 60-percent holding, giving the Japanese firm an indirect stake of approximately 90 percent.
+Sony said it had signed a deal with Abu Dhabi-based investment firm Mubadala to buy its 60 percent holding, giving the Japanese firm a stake of about 90 percent.

-The agreement values EMI Music Publishing at $4.75 billion, the Sony statement said, adding, “the closing of the transaction is subject to certain closing conditions, including regulatory approvals”.
+The agreement values EMI Music Publishing at $4.75 billion, the Sony statement said, adding that “the closing of the transaction is subject to certain closing conditions, including regulatory approvals”.

 “We are a technology firm, but the technology means not only electronics but also entertainment and content-creation” in today’s world, Yoshida said.